TallKite/linnstrument-firmware/README.md

 * The full rainbow scale can be overwhelming.
 Try setting the played mode to BLNK.
 * To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
 * Once you know an edo well, you'll probably want to switch to the fretboard dots display.

+KNOWN ISSUES

+These are all minor, and the solution is "don't do that"!
+* When microLinn is on, don't set the pitch bend range small like 2 semitones, because tuning bends of up to 50¢ will reduce that even further.
+* In drum pad mode, don't slide from one pad to the next, because you'll get hanging notes.

 ============================= technical notes ==================================